640 South State StreetDover, Delaware 19901

 Unplug the appliance or device that has caused the injury or turn off the electrical current.

 If the child is in contact with the electrical current, do not touch them until you turn off the source or the circuit breaker.

 Determine that the child is still breathing.
-If the child is not breathing, begin cardiopulmonary resuscitation (CPR).
+If the child is not breathing, call or send someone to call 911 and then begin cardiopulmonary resuscitation (CPR).